BillyBolton/DCMS-tested/README.md

 - Optional: Feel free to test any of the endpoints on this page.
 - Problem?
 Please contact: `Billy Bolton - bbolt049@uOttawa.ca` and `Jake Kellett - @uOttawa.ca`

-# .
-Boot the Frontend
+# 4. Boot the Frontend

 - Open a separate terminal window.
 - Ensure terminal is in the project's root directory.
 -
 - Problem?
 Please contact: `Boss Girl - bGirl@uOttawa.ca`

-# .
-Technology Used
+# A. Technology Used

 - Design Pattern: `Model-View-Controller`
 - Postgres Database hosting: `Heroku`